 For example, there's no credit score requirement to participate in the VA loan guaranty program.
 The VA wants borrowers to be satisfactory credit risks, without any hard number attached.
 But lenders, who assume most of the risk with these loans, require applicants to hit or exceed a credit benchmark.

-In today's lending environment, VA approved lenders can look for a credit score of at least 660.
+In today's lending environment, most VA approved lenders will look for a credit score of at least 620.
+At Veterans United, our minimum credit score requirement is currently 600.

 I know even a 600 credit score can seem like a tough hill to climb.
 But let this comparison give you some context.
 VA loans really do represent a big benefit in terms of the qualifying score you need, not to mention the fact that qualified borrowers can purchase a home with no money down.